-In the Tax Return Success group, a freelancer was shopping for her first business bank account and asked for help.
+A client was shopping for her first business bank account and asked for help.
 Here’s the advice I gave her.
 [Update: now includes the new mobile based accounts]

 Firstly, are you reading this because you want to open a business bank account or because you feel you should?